wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.02 =
+= 2.10 =
-Bulk Edit on Media/Add New, pause/restart IPTC/EXIF mapping, EXIF CAMERA fields, "timestamp", "date" and "fraction" format options.
-Six other enhancements, twelve fixes.
+mla_viewer is back, with a Featured Image option!
+XMP support for image meta data.
+Eight other enhancements, twelve fixes.

 == Other Notes ==